-During the first release, electronic signatures will not be available as current policy requires handwritten signatures on certain documents.
+During the first release, electronic signatures are not available as current policy requires handwritten signatures on certain documents.
 However, we are working toward being able to accept digital signatures.
-Until then, you will need to mail or deliver in-person to the BLM office any documents that require handwritten signatures.
+Until then, you need to mail or deliver in-person to the BLM office any documents that require handwritten signature.

 Do I still need to visit the public room?

-MLRS will allow you to do many of the same mining claims tasks done at public rooms, but online.
+MLRS allows you to do many of the same mining claims tasks done at public rooms, but online.
 Documents requiring original signatures can be mailed in rather than dropped off in person.
-But you can always visit the Public Room if preferred.
+But you can always visit the public room if preferred.

-Historic and active mining claims will be available in MLRS.
-You will be able to view and take action on your claims once you create an MLRS account.
-Please note, although claims will be available in MLRS, land status records will be not be available until a future release.
+Historic and active mining claims are available in MLRS.
+You can view and take action on your claims once you create an MLRS account.
+Please note, although claims are available in MLRS, land status records will be not be available until a future release.